JimBarry/promises-how-to/README.md

 ### PREP

 If you have your own web server, download and use the <a href="https://github.com/JimBarry/promises-how-to/blob/master/index.html"> `index.html` from this repo.</a><p>
-If you do not have your own web server, then you can use this: <a href="https://codepen.io/JimBarry/pen/jJgNBd"> Codepen.io sample here</a><p>
+If you do not have your own web server, then you can use this: <a href="https://codepen.io/JimBarry/pen/jJgNBd"> Codepen.io sample here, right in your browser with no setup needed.</a><p>
 Either way, now follow along...

 # STEP 1: A SIMPLE VANILLA FUNCTION CALL